gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Some of them are about the shape and proportions of your feet, others are about how used to are to wearing climbing shoes at this point in your climbing career.
 Good fit means:

-* Your feet can not move inside the shoe in any way
+* Your feet can not move around inside the shoe in any way
 * There is as little empty space between your foot and the shoe as possible (especially in the toebox area of the shoe)
 * Your toes are touching the front of the shoe
 * You can step on a foothold with the toe of the shoe and weight it